Forecasting

 S[i].combination*[yields[T+i,:]; macros[T+i, :]] == S[i].values

 [yields[T+i,:]; macros[T+i, :]] is a predicted variable that is not observed.
-Scenario forecasts are calculated assuming that the above equation holds at time T+i, based on S[i] set by users.
+Scenario forecasts are calculated assuming that the above equation holds at time T+i, based on S[i] set by you.
 The number of rows in S[i].combination and the length of S[i].values are the same, and this length represents the number of scenarios assumed at time T+i.

 Setting the two fields of S[i] is straightforward.
 Suppose that the content of the scenarios at time T+i is